ShawnHua2489/Investment-portfolio-analyzer/README.md

 ## Acknowledgments

 - Yahoo Finance API for market data
-- FastAPI for the backend framework
+- FastAPI for the robust backend framework
-- React for the frontend framework
+- React and Material-UI for the frontend implementation
+- Open source community for various tools and libraries